benjamin-klamerek/fantasy-realm-scoring/README.md

 - card recognition through camera using [ML Kit](https://developers.google.com/ml-kit/vision/text-recognition/android).
 Only card titles required for recognition.

 ### Next steps :
-- Indicate procedure for adding new language in "settings"
-- Add settings option to display card number
 - In parameters menu, propose a testing screen for quick scanning
 - Add button to clear all hands ?